H2020-InFuse/cdff/External/Readme.md

     $ sudo docker pull h2020infuse/cdff-core:latest
     ```

-2. Span a Docker container from that image, mounting your code repository inside it at the same time:
+2. Create a Docker container from that image, mounting your code repository inside it at the same time.

+    It is worth defining an alias for this long command in one of your shell startup files, for instance `~/.bashrc` if you use `bash`.
+Have a look at the file [`Tools/Docker/docker_aliases.template`](/Tools/Docker/docker_aliases.template) for a suggested solution that you can copy-paste into one of your shell startup files.

     ```shell
     $ sudo docker run